A Stargazing + Mauna Kea Summit experience by Hawaii Forest and Trail. Back to all Big Island tours.

 - Getting ready for stargazing

-The Mauna Kea Summit
+Why is the Mauna Kea Summit so special?

-For astronomers Hawai’i is one of the best places of the world to observe the stars.
+For astronomers Hawaiʻi is one of the best places of the world to observe the stars.
 There are many world-class observatories on the 4,207 m (13,802 ft) high summit, which looks so other worldly that is also used to simulate living on other planets for months at a time!

 If you like looking at the stars or telescopes a visit to the Big Island is not complete without some serious stargazing.
 What better place to do so than on the highest volcano in the state?